tobymaro/gerrit/README.md

 Usage
 =====

-Create a role for the OpenVPN server.
+Create a role for the Gerrit server.
 See above for attributes that can be entered here.

     % cat roles/gerrit.rb
     name 'gerrit'